intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/ray.md

   print(ray.get([c.increment.remote() for c in counters]))
   ```

-  In the code above, the [Ray actors](https://docs.ray.io/en/master/actors.html) would be created and located across the underlying cluster.

-- You can retrieve the Ray cluster information via [`OrcaContext`](../Orca/Overview/orca-context.md):
+- You can retrieve the information of the Ray cluster via [`OrcaContext`](../Orca/Overview/orca-context.md):

   ```python
   from zoo.orca import OrcaContext